sodadata/docs/soda-cl/anomaly-score.md

 The anomaly score check is powered by a machine learning algorithm that works with measured values for a metric that occur over time.
 The algorithm learns the patterns of your data – its trends and seasonality – to identify and flag anomalies in time-series data.

-If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
-SodaCL can then use these stored values to establish a baseline of normal metric values against which to evaluate future metric values to identify anomalies.
-Therefore, you must have a created and [connected a Soda Cloud account]({% link soda-core/connect-core-to-cloud.md %}) to use anomaly score checks.
+This type of check requires a **Soda Cloud** account.
+Soda Library pushes check results to your account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
+SodaCL can then use these stored values to establish a relative state against which to evaluate future anomaly score checks.

 ## Prerequisites

-* You have a Soda Cloud account and have [connected Soda Core to Soda Cloud]({% link soda-core/connect-core-to-cloud.md %}).
+* You have a Soda Cloud account and have [connected Soda Library to Soda Cloud]({% link soda-library/configure.md %}).
-* You have [installed Soda Core Scientific](#install-soda-core-scientific) in the same directory or virtual environment in which you [installed Soda Core]({% link soda-core/installation.md %}).
+* You have [installed Soda Scientific](#install-soda-scientific) in the same directory or virtual environment in which you [installed Soda Library]({% link soda-library/install.md %}).

-## Install Soda Core Scientific
+## Install Soda Scientific

-To use an anomaly score check, you must install Soda Core Scientific in the same directory or virtual environment in which you installed Soda Core.
-Best practice recommends installing Soda Core and Soda Core Scientific in a virtual environment to avoid library conflicts, but you can [Install Soda Core Scientific locally](#install-soda-core-scientific-locally) if you prefer.
+To use an anomaly score check, you must install Soda Scientific in the same directory or virtual environment in which you installed Soda Library.
+Best practice recommends installing Soda Library and Soda Scientific in a virtual environment to avoid library conflicts, but you can [Install Soda Scientific locally](#install-soda-scientific-locally) if you prefer.

-{% include install-soda-core-scientific.md %}
+{% include install-soda-scientific.md %}

-Refer to [Troubleshoot Soda Core Scientific installation](#troubleshoot-soda-core-scientific-installation) for help with issues during installation.
+Refer to [Troubleshoot Soda Scientific installation](#troubleshoot-soda-scientific-installation) for help with issues during installation.

 ## Define an anomaly score check